Saturday, July 16, 2011

 Story by Anna Staver

 Ohio Rep. Dennis Kucinich is saying that Syria’s official government news agency mistranslated his comments that appeared to praise Syrian President Bashar al-Assad.
 Kucinich has been visiting Syria and Lebanon this week, and the Syrian Arab News Agency quoted him Tuesday as saying that Assad is beloved by his people and committed to reforms.
 More than a thousand Syrians have been killed since protests erupted in March.
+Yaser Tabbara is the executive director of the Syrian American Council, and he says he is not buying Kucinich’s explanation. |

-Other options:
+Other options: |

 Tabbara says he and others in his community were shocked by the Cleveland congressman’s comments given what he calls Kucinich’s outstanding record on human rights issues.
-Kucinich has said he believes that a diplomatic solution is possible in Syria.
+Kucinich has said he believes that a diplomatic solution is possible in Syria. |

 Wednesday, June 29, 2011